sufiyan-syed0921/market-validation-fsy/survey/README.md

 To address our second research question (RQ2): “Determine the value users place on the feel, smoothness, and precision of a flight yoke relative to other features”, we asked respondents to complete a ranking task pertaining to common flight simulation yoke features (Q2):

-“When purchasing a flight simulator yoke, rank the following features and capabilities from most important (1) to least important (2).
-Drag and drop to rank the yokes.”
+>When purchasing a flight simulator yoke, rank the following features and capabilities from most important (1) to least important (2).
+Drag and drop to rank the yokes.

 For analysis, I subset the dataset to include only the columns corresponding to this ranking question and converted responses to numeric values.
 This allowed me to calculate the mean ranking for each feature, which serves as the basis for comparing their relative importance in the next step.